tytydraco/yessleep/out/There_are_two_versions_of_my_childhood_tapes.md

 He shook his head.

 "They went to Jacob's parents.
 He's pretty angry with you," he sighed.
-"Alex, be honest.
+"Max, be honest.
 Why did you make those videos?
 How did you even-?"

 "Huh?"
 I moved a stuffed elephant from the sofa and sat down.
 "I brought our old VHS tapes to a place and they-, I told you when I gave it to you?
 I thought you'd like to see them."